Zelakolase/GCKit/README.md

 - Build classfile: `$ javac App.java`
 - Run classfile: `$ java app`

+## Datasets available in Application/data
+- GO:0008217 : Regulation of Blood Pressure
+- GO:0045776 (new) : Negative regulation of Blood Pressure
+- GO:0048666 : Neuron Development

 ## What is the next step?
 Go to `Application/README.md` for more information about the code